Pamela Cross, Legal Director

-Pamela is the 2019 recipient of both the Laura Legge Award from the Law Society of Ontario and the Guthrie Award from the Law Foundation of Ontario, as well as a 2015 recipient of the Attorney General’s Victim Services Award of Distinction for her work on the issue of violence against women.
+Pamela is the 2020 recipient of the Corry Award from Queen’s Law, the 2019 recipient of both the Laura Legge Award from the Law Society of Ontario and the Guthrie Award from the Law Foundation of Ontario, and a 2015 recipient of the Attorney General’s Victim Services Award of Distinction for her work on the issue of violence against women.
+In 2006, she was awarded the YWCA Toronto Women of Distinction award for her work in the area of law reform.

 She is a frequent speaker at provincial, national and international conferences.
 She is also a regular commentator on violence against women and the law for print media, radio and television across Canada.